-It may be that your elderly relative is still able to remain in their own current home if a few minor adjustments are made to make it safer to live there.
+It may be that your elderly relative is still able to remain in their own, current home if a few minor adjustments are made to make it safer to live there.
 For advice on this check out Age Space’s pages on Safer Independent Living in Cambridgeshire and Funding Home Adaptations in Cambridgeshire.

 Getting Help from the EAC

-The Elderly Accommodation Counsel (EAC) works in partnership with Cambridgeshire County Council and local district councils to help elderly people find out what the best move is to combatting problems they are having with their current living situation.
+The Elderly Accommodation Council (EAC) works in partnership with Cambridgeshire County Council and local district councils to help elderly people find out what the best move is to combatting problems they are having with their current living situation.

 Take the HOOP Questionnaire to get advice on Housing Options for Older People on the EAC website.